-This depends on your age, your prescription and the general health of your eyes.
-Your prescription must have been stable for at least the past 12 months.
-You must be 18 years of age or older.
+This depends on your prescription, the general health of your eyes and measurements that will be taken during your refractive surgery evaluation.
+Your prescription needs to be stable for at least the past 12 month and you must be 18 years of age or older.
 Although most laser vision correction patients are under 60, even seniors may be eligible.
 Some highly nearsighted patients whose prescriptions are too strong to be eligible for LASIK or PRK, may benefit from phakic lenses.

 Do I need an examination first?

 Prior to treatment, you need to have a refractive surgery evaluation.
 A refractive surgery evaluation encompasses everything your normal dilated eye examination does plus additional measurements of your prescription and the cornea (the front windshield of the eye where the surgery is performed).
 Please allow 2 hours to complete a refractive surgery evaluation and be prepared to have your eyes dilated for 2-3 hours following the exam.

 A Refractive Surgery Evaluation is a full examination with dilation, corneal Orbscan topography, zywave aberrometer measurements and a discussion with the doctor.
 At the end of this exam we will be able to determine if a patient is or isn’t a candidate for laser vision correction, or is there a different option to correct their vision that may be a better choice for their eyes.
 This full refractive evaluation is free of charge.